IRONMANMARK/Lazor-Solver/README.md

   ```
   python run_this.py
   ```
- * for the compiled cython for win10, then you should choose compiled_cython_for_win10 and run `run_this.py`
 ## Highlights
 * The folder don't need to be a exclusive folder for the bff file.
 The folder can have different kind of file in it and the code can run properly.<br>
 * The out file is automatically generated and put into the same folder with all the input bff file.<br>
 * The code can run super fast.
 It only take `65.23 seconds` to `solve all 8 level` and output to a file.
 * I use multiprocessing to speed up the solving process.
 The code can take up the full capacity of your CPU.
-* If you want to gain an extra boost for the code, and if you is using WIN10.
-Then you could try the codes in the compiled_cython_for_win10 folder.
+* If you want to gain an extra boost for the code.
+Then you could try the codes in the uncompiled_cython folder.
 ## Benchmark
 The detail information for the multiprocessing test run:<br>